INNKCake/tradebinder/README.md

 # tradebinder
-Simple python program to generate 4x3 binders of cards from you .csv Thank Vitalyi Krytov for inspiration.
+Simple python program to generate 4x3 binders of cards from you .csv

+Thanks to Vitalyi Krytov for inspiration.

 It uses sryfall.com as card image source.